NebulousLabs/docker-sia/README.md

 If you are unsure which image to use, use the default `latest` image.
 If using an Alpine-based image makes more sense in your environment - use the `alpine` image.
-If you want to play around with the latest development build and see what we are working on, use the `dev` image.
+In case you want to play around with the latest development build and see what we are working on, use the `dev` image.
 Keep in mind that the `dev` image might not be suitable for regular production use!

 ## Build it yourself